Sbuazjr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 6-cap_string.c is a function that capitalizes all words of a string.
+File 7-leet.c is a function that encodes a string into 1337.